 It is still possible to build an IV Swinger 2 using a Perma-Proto; the documentation still exists and the software doesn’t care.
 However, it is recommended that moving forward, all IV Swinger 2 constructions use the PCB-based designs.
 This document is specific to the PCB-based designs.

 These are the same instructions that are on www.instructables.com but do not include any of the photos or videos.
 The purpose of this document is primarily so you can print it out and check off completed steps and make other notes as you work on the project.
-You should use the Instructable to take advantage of the visual aids:
+You should use the Instructable to take advantage of the visual aids.

-https://www.instructables.com/id/IV-Swinger-2-a-50-IV-Curve-Tracer XXX

 Understand the hardware design